Offer Offer

 Approved By Anuraag Singh

 Every once in a while, IT admins need to check in on the user activity going on inside the Active Directory.
 For that, they usually start by searching “How to check active directory user login history?”.
 This is especially true for novice administrators who have just taken over the responsibility of managing an AD.
-Although the task seems simple with the availability of PowerShell scripts.
+Due to their inexperience, they might think that the task is simple with the availability of PowerShell scripts.

-Moreover, apart from the usual PowerShell code here you also get to see a professional utility in action.
-Let first us start by deconstructing the exact needs of an admin when they search for a query like this.
+Moreover, apart from the usual PowerShell code, here you also get to see a professional utility in action.
+Let’s first start by deconstructing the exact needs of an admin when they search for a query like this.

 Table of Contents